mpv-player/mpv/DOCS/man/options.rst

         ``mpv bd:// --bluray-device=/path/to/bd/``

 ``--border``, ``--no-border``
-    Play movie with window border and decorations.
+    Play video with window border and decorations.
 Since this is on by default, use ``--no-border`` to disable the standard window decorations.

 ``--brightness=<-100-100>``